 How to serve garlic shrimp

 I like to serve the shrimp over pasta or with a lightly toasted baguette for mopping up all of the lemony garlic butter sauce.
+Or, if you really love garlic, this Homemade Garlic Bread is a fabulous side!

 More easy weeknight recipes